 The system of equations with remainders $ r_i $ and modulos $ m_i $ has solutions only if the following modular equation is true: $$ r_1 \mod d = r_2 \mod d = \cdots r_n \mod d $$ with $ d $ the GCD of all modulos $ m_i $.

 dCode retains ownership of the "Chinese Remainder" source code.
-Except explicit open source licence (indicated Creative Commons / free), the "Chinese Remainder" algorithm, the applet or snippet (converter, solver, encryption / decryption, encoding / decoding, ciphering / deciphering, breaker, translator), or the "Chinese Remainder" functions (calculate, convert, solve, decrypt / encrypt, decipher / cipher, decode / encode, translate) written in any informatic language (Python, Java, PHP, C#, Javascript, Matlab, etc.) and all data download, script, or API access for "Chinese Remainder" are not public, same for offline use on PC, mobile, tablet, iPhone or Android app!
+Any algorithm for the "Chinese Remainder" algorithm, applet or snippet or script (converter, solver, encryption / decryption, encoding / decoding, ciphering / deciphering, breaker, translator), or any "Chinese Remainder" functions (calculate, convert, solve, decrypt / encrypt, decipher / cipher, decode / encode, translate) written in any informatic language (Python, Java, PHP, C#, Javascript, Matlab, etc.) or any database download or API access for "Chinese Remainder" or any other element are not public (except explicit open source licence like Creative Commons).
+Same with the download for offline use on PC, mobile, tablet, iPhone or Android app.